nudupa96/ToDo-List-Web-App/README.md

 # ToDo-List-Web-App
-A ToDo List App built using HTML, CSS and JS for Front End Part and Node.js, Express, EJS, MongoDB and Mongoose for Back End Part
+A ToDo Activity Lists App built

+using HTML, CSS and JS for Front End Part

+and Node.js, Express, EJS, MongoDB and Mongoose for Back End Part